xiaozai/Anthropometric-clothing-measurements-from-3D-body-scans/README.md

 # Anthropometric-clothing-measurements-from-3D-body-scans
 Code and Datasets for Anthropometric clothing measurements from 3D body scans (MVA paper)

-The scans are collected by NOMO Technologies ( https://nomo3d.com/ ) Ltd.
+The scans are collected by NOMO Technologies ( https://nomo3d.com/ ) Ltd, Finland.
+To access the orignal scans, please contact NOMO.

  - Code